-The Wellington Botanic Gardens are gorgeous this time – the Tulips are out, closely followed by the roses and Picnic Cafe is doing a roaring brunch trade despite long waits and curious roaming ducks.
+The gardens are gorgeous at this time of year.
+An annual Spring Festival is held when the Tulips come out, which are closely followed by the roses.
+Picnic Cafe does a roaring brunch trade despite long waits and curious roaming ducks.

 I love the fact the stop/walk pedestrian lights around the parliament area have a Kate Sheppard instead of a Green Man to promote the women’s suffrage movement led by Kate Sheppard that resulted in New Zealand becoming the first country to allow women to vote in 1983.

-In New Zealand we’re lucky enough to be able to sit on the Parliament Lawn in New Zealand and it’s just become my preferred lunch spot.
+In New Zealand we’re lucky enough to be able to sit on the Parliament Lawn in New Zealand and it’s my preferred lunch spot on a fine day.

 Have you ever been to New Zealand?
 Is it on your Bucket List?
-Would you like to visit Wellington?
+Would you like to visit Wellington in Spring?